 What types of law does your firm handle?

-Any particular areas of law where the firm has made a
+Are there any areas where the firm has made a name for

 What firm attribute do clients find most

-Describe a recent "win" or client success story that the
+Briefly describe a recent "win" or client success story

 Describe a recent pro bono project the firm has